 Back to the cookies.
 These are raw, vegan, grain free Christmas gingerbread cookies.
 They are made with freshly grated ginger and a bunch of spices, and have a good dollop of one of my favourite sweeteners, organic blackstrap molasses.

 Molasses doesn’t seem to get as much love as other sweeteners, but he’s definitely a favourite of mine.
 Thick and syrupy, it is made from processing sugar cane or beets until it has thickened and crystalised.
 Although it is not raw, I like it because it is a far less processed version of sugar, and is packed full of nutrients.

 Namely, it is a very rich source of iron, important for healthy and happy red blood cells.
-A two teaspoon serving will give you about 13% of your daily requirement for iron.* It also contains vitamin B6 and has a high mineral profile thanks to it being minimally processed – it contains calcium, copper, manganese, magnesium and potassium and zinc.
-In fact, you could a tablespoon daily as a nutritive tonic, it’s that good!
+It also contains vitamin B6 and has a high mineral profile thanks to it being minimally processed – it contains calcium, copper, manganese, magnesium and potassium and zinc.
+In fact, you could a tablespoon daily as a nutritive tonic, it's that good!